rubenfonseca/titanium-twitter/documentation/account_store.md

 It accepts the following params:

 - *granted*: a callback called if the user grants permission to your application
-- *denied*: a callback called if the user denies permission to your application
+- *denied*: a callback called if the user denies permission to your application.
+It also contains an `error` field with the error message.

         var accountStore = Twitter.createAccountStore();